ahamlinman/zeroimage/README.md

 ## Future Work

-- Docker is not happy when Skopeo tries to load one of these images into it.
-  Figure out what Docker thinks is missing.
 - Support starting from a base image instead of nothing at all, to enable building more "proper" distroless containers.